Doodleverse/s2m_engine/README.md

 This is where s2m_engine comes into the picture!

 Tentative roadmap:
--Script to read in GeoTiff, split into appropriate size files, and save coordinate info -Script to read in segmentations, recombine them to make a large, mosaiced segmentation that is a GeoTIFF with the same size/shape as the original geospatial image
+- Script to read in GeoTiff, split into appropriate size files, and save coordinate info
+- Script to read in segmentations, recombine them to make a large, mosaiced segmentation that is a GeoTIFF with the same size/shape as the original geospatial image

 ...